yii2tech/illuminate/docs/start-installation.md

 > Note: if you need to use custom `Yii` class, you should specify path to it via Composer "classmap".

 **Heads up!** Make sure you do not specify routes, which catch all HTTP requests in your Yii URL Manager.
-Middleware will path request resolving to Laravel only if Yii application ends with 404 `HttpException`.
+Middleware will path request resolving to Laravel only, if Yii application ends up with 404 `HttpException`.

-[[\Yii2tech\Illuminate\Http\YiiApplicationMiddleware]] automatically defines `YII_DEBUG` and `YII_ENV` constants from
+`\Yii2tech\Illuminate\Http\YiiApplicationMiddleware` automatically defines `YII_DEBUG` and `YII_ENV` constants from
-corresponding Laravel configuration, thus setting them at Yii entry script or config file will cause no effect or an error.
+corresponding Laravel configuration, thus setting them at the Yii entry script or config file will cause no effect or an error.
-You can use [[\Yii2tech\Illuminate\Http\YiiApplicationMiddleware::$bootstrap]] in case you need to define Yii constants manually.
+You can use `\Yii2tech\Illuminate\Http\YiiApplicationMiddleware::$bootstrap` in case you need to define Yii constants manually.

 Yii Application Configuration <span id="yii-application-configuration"></span>